BraneFramework/manual/src/policy-experts/installation.md

 ### The `branectl` management tool
-To install the management tool, you can download the binary from the [repository](https://github.com/epi-project/brane) or compile it from scratch.
+To install the management tool, you can download the binary from the [repository](https://github.com/braneframework/brane) or compile it from scratch.

-To download, you simply go to the [release](https://github.com/epi-project/brane/releases/latest) and download the `branectl` binary of your choice.
-There are options to download it for Linux ([`branectl-linux-x86_64`](https://github.com/epi-project/brane/releases/latest/download/branectl-linux-x86_64)), Intel Macs ([`branectl-darwin-x86_64`](https://github.com/epi-project/brane/releases/latest/download/branectl-darwin-x86_64)) or M1/M2/M3 Macs ([`branectl-darwin-aarch64`](https://github.com/epi-project/brane/releases/latest/download/branectl-darwin-aarch64)).
+To download, you simply go to the [release](https://github.com/braneframework/brane/releases/latest) and download the `branectl` binary of your choice.
+There are options to download it for Linux ([`branectl-linux-x86_64`](https://github.com/braneframework/brane/releases/latest/download/branectl-linux-x86_64)), Intel Macs ([`branectl-darwin-x86_64`](https://github.com/braneframework/brane/releases/latest/download/branectl-darwin-x86_64)) or M1/M2/M3 Macs ([`branectl-darwin-aarch64`](https://github.com/braneframework/brane/releases/latest/download/branectl-darwin-aarch64)).

 To compile the binary yourself, install [GCC's `gcc` and `g++`](https://gcc.gnu.org/), [CMake](https://cmake.org/) and [Rust](https://rust-lang.org) ([rustup](https://rustup.rs) is usually the easiest) first if you haven't already.
 Then, clone the repository and run the `make.py` script:
 ```
-git clone https://github.com/epi-project/brane && cd ./brane
+git clone https://github.com/braneframework/brane && cd ./brane
-./make.py ctl
+cargo xtask build brane-ctl
 ```
 The resulting binary can be found under `target/release/branectl`.